Periyakurichi: Economy

-It has one lime mine site which covers more than 200 acres of land, this is started around early 1990.
+It has one lime mine site which covers more than 200 acres of land, where mining started around early 1990.

 Administration and politics

 Periyakkurichy comes under the Kunnam State Assembly Constituency and it elects a member to the Tamil Nadu Legislative Assembly once every five years.
 The current Member of Legislative Assembly (MLA) of the constituency is S. S. Sivasankar from the DMK Party.
 Ariyalur is a part of the Chidambaram Lok Sabha constituency and elects a member to the Lok Sabha, the lower house of the Parliament of India, once every five years.
 The current Member of Parliament from the constituency is M. Chandrakasi from the ADMK party.

 School: Periyakkurichy has one Government high school and one Government primary school.

 Hospital : Nearest hospital is Ponparappi Government Hospital.